MANVSim/MANVSim/server/README.md

 ```

 The server is now listening in debug mode for requests on port 5002.

+If you additionally want to start the servers React web frontend, look at the [web components documentation](../web/README.md).

 **Note:** For use in a production environments it is highly recommended to use the provided Docker setup!